 The TNM System was developed by the American Joint Committee on Cancer.
 It is similar to the Butchart system and takes cues from staging systems created for other types of cancer.
 This system weighs not only the condition of tumors but also the effect of mesothelioma on the lymph nodes and whether the cancer has spread (metastasized) to other parts of the body.

 TNM stands for tumor (T), node (N), and metastasis (M)—the three factors a doctor must consider when using this staging system.
-When using the TNM staging system, your doctor will ask:
+When using the TNM staging system, within the stages of mesothelioma your doctor will ask:

 - (Tumor) How large is the primary tumor and what is its location?

 - (Node) Has the tumor metastasized to the lymph nodes?

 - (Metastasis) Has the tumor metastasized to other organs?

 Substages Within the TNM System